 This course introduces issues related to the design, delivery, construction, and assessment of "green" buildings.
 Students will obtain an overview of events and environmental conditions that sparked the green building movement, as well as acquire an understanding of how to implement and evaluate integrated design strategies, building materials, and systems.
 We will discuss methods for measuring building performance, costing models for determining financial feasibility, and various "alternative" building techniques for both residential and commercial buildings; 3 hours of lecture per week.
+Prerequisite: SDT 3111 and 4112

+SDT 4122 Sustainable Design and Technology Studio II (3) spring

-Prerequisite: SDT 3111 and 4112 and experts in the field, each team will develop and present their concepts for a sustainable solution.
+This capstone project course is a continuation of SDT Studio I to build on the skills of the individual disciplines developed there.
+This course will bring multidisciplinary student teams together to solve real life problems that integrate the knowledge of all the SDT concentrations.
+Working with a client and experts in the field, each team will develop and present their concepts for a sustainable solution.
 This course requires that students draw upon solid knowledge of the SDT core, as well as the technical courses in their own concentration.
 The final solutions will be presented to the class and a panel of professionals; 6 hours of studio per week.
 Prerequisite: SDT 3121 [Course fee: \$10.00]

-SDT 4122 Sustainable Design and Technology Studio II (3)

-This capstone project course is a continuation of SDT Studio I to build on the skills of the individual disciplines developed there.
-This course will bring multidisciplinary student teams together to solve real life problems that integrate the knowledge of all the SDT concentrations.
-Working with a client

-SDT 4801/4802 Summer Internship/Internship Review (0/1)
+SDT 4801/4802 Summer Internship/Internship Review (0/1) summer/fall